© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Inscribed Stone & Early Gravestones in St Michael's Church is a scheduled monument protected by Cadw under reference CM071.
 View the official record →

-Inscribed Stone and Early Gravestones in St Michael's Church is a collection of Early Medieval inscribed stones and grave markers held within the church at Carmarthen.
+Inscribed Stone & Early Gravestones in St Michael's Church, Carmarthenshire, is a collection of early medieval inscribed stones and gravestones of Early Medieval date.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM071.

 Inscribed Stone & Early Gravestones in St Michael's Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM071.